I remember how I felt when an astrologer first put my natal chart in front of me because I didn’t know the astrology basics.

 The planets are always moving and will trigger points in each house and the placement of your planets natally (when you were born) over the course of your life.
 But this blog is not about transits!

-Most charts will include the main inner and outer planets including the placement of your sun, moon, mercury and venus (inner planets) and your Jupiter, Neptune, Uranus, Saturn and Pluto (outer planets) as well as Chiron and your North Node.
-The planets each have a specific symbolism in your life such as bravery and action, vision and spirituality, healing and wounding etc… For information on each of the major planets opt-in to my basic astrology guide.
+Most charts will include the main inner and outer planets including the placement of your sun, moon, mercury, and venus (inner planets) and your Jupiter, Neptune, Uranus, Saturn, and Pluto (outer planets) as well as Chiron and your North Node.
+The planets each have a specific symbolism in your life such as bravery and action, vision and spirituality, healing and wounding, etc…

 In the lower section of your chart, all of your planets and their exact degree and zodiac sign placement will be listed.